JuanRaV/Veterinary-Patient-Manager/README.md

 # Veterinary Patient Manager in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>
 A Veterinary Patient Manager, in which each record is saved in indexedDB.
-This program contains CRUD operations, which are also reflected in the database.
+This program contains field validation and CRUD operations, which are also reflected in the database.